 Excessive absenteeism/tardiness and/or failure to show up or call in for a scheduled shift without prior approval will result in disciplinary action, up to and including termination.
 Employees who fail to report to work or call in to inform their supervisor of their absence for three (3) consecutive days or more will be considered to have voluntarily resigned as outlined in Section 2.105.

-The safety, health and well-being of each employee is a priority for the Village of Enon.
-Establishment and maintenance of a safe work environment is the shared responsibility of the Village and employees at all levels of the organization.
-Each employee is expected to demonstrate a personal interest in their safety and the safety of their co-workers.

 5.6 Safety